agorf/trafficjam/README.md

 ## Configuration

-The configuration file is a plain JSON file.
+The configuration file contains JSON.
 The following keys can be defined (all required unless otherwise stated):

 * `origins` &ndash; Your home address
 * `destinations` &ndash; Your work address